epfl-ada/ada-2021-project-nasa-flatpat/README.md

 ### Distribution of the work load
 - Patricia:
+    - Topic analysis on Quotes about Women/Men
-    - Topic analysis, descriptive analysis topics
+    - Descriptive analysis topics
     - Writing datastory, page design
 - Natasa:
     - Data loading and subsampling